fedexist/my-cookiecutter-template/docs/prompts.rst

     Whether you're going to use PyCharm as IDE.

 release_pypi
     Whether you want your package to be released on pypi.
+This will cause

 use_jupyter
     Whether your project will have jupyter notebooks.